idio-sync/romm-comm/README.md

 ## Security

-- Basic authentication for API requests using http
+- Basic authentication for API requests using http and websockets
-- Environment variable configuration
+- Environment variable configuration instead of storing passwors in code
 - No sensitive data logging (passwords, etc)
 - Proper permission checking

 ## Troubleshooting

-1. Bot not responding:
 - Check Discord bot token
 - Verify bot permissions on Discord's end
 - Check API connectivity to RomM

-2. Statistics not updating:
-   - Verify API URL
-   - Check API credentials
-   - Confirm SYNC_RATE setting

-3. Voice channels not updating:
-   - Ensure UPDATE_VOICE_NAMES is true
-   - Verify bot has channel management permissions
+- Check logs for error messages, I tried to meticulously report errors
-   - Check rate limiting settings
+- Verify configuration settings in the env

 ## Support

-For issues and feature requests, please:
-1. Check logs for error messages, I tried to meticulously report errors
-2. Verify configuration settings in the env
-3. Ensure all bot permissions are correctly set in the Discord dev settings
-4. I'm not promising that development will be super active on my end, so feel free to poke around the code yourself and see what's up and suggest changes
+1. I'm not promising that development will be super active on my end, so feel free to poke around the code yourself and see what's up and suggest changes

-## Note

-As I am new to coding, this project has utilized a good deal of code produced by ai models and modified by me to fit the needs of the project.
-I am learning as I go, and hopefully as the project progresses I will be able to contribute more and more of my own code.
-If you see anything glaring, please feel free to reach out and inform me.